josh-collinsworth/joco-sveltekit/src/lib/content/posts/debugging-ios-on-mac.md

 ---
-title: "Debugging iOS Safari (when all you have is a Mac)"
+title: 'Debugging iOS Safari (when all you have is a Mac)'
-date: "2022-05-10"
+date: '2022-05-10'
-updated: "2022-05-11"
+updated: '2022-05-11'
 categories:
-  - "web"
+  - web
-coverImage: "debugging_ios/debugging-ios.png"
+coverImage: 'debugging_ios/debugging-ios.png'
 coverWidth: 16
 coverHeight: 9
 excerpt: Debugging iOS Safari is a challenge (and possibly expensive) when you don't have access to an iPhone.
 Here are a few options to get around that problem.